tvt15/Graphql_query/README.md

 QueryNodePaginator is a specialized QueryNode for paginated requests.
 Query represents a terminal query node that can be executed.
 PaginatedQuery represents a terminal query node designed for paginated requests.
-* You can find more information about GitHub GraphQL API here: [GitHub GraphQL API documentation](https://docs.github.com/en/graphql)
+* You can find more information about GitLab GraphQL API here: [GitLab GraphQL API documentation](https://docs.gitlab.com/ee/api/graphql/)
-* You can use GitHub GraphQL Explorer to try out queries: [GitHub GraphQL API Explorer](https://docs.github.com/en/graphql/overview/explorer)
+* You can use GitLab GraphQL Explorer to try out queries: [GitLab GraphQL API Explorer](https://gitlab.com/-/graphql-explorer)

 <span style="font-size: larger;">QueryNode Objects</span>